guru-projects/guru-projects/README.md

 - 🖥️ A passionate Self-taught Front-end developer
 - ♥️ Playing with 3D in Spline Design
-- ❄️ Currently learning Web Development by Self
+- ❄️ Currently learning Web Development
 - 🤝 I’m available for freelancing.

 - 💬 Ask me about **React js**